Grammarly Alternatives: Features & Pricing Table

 - WS offers 100+ templates for composing resumes, cover letters, and thank-you notes.

-Ginger is a simple-to-use grammar editor and spellchecker.
-It comes in two plans, Free and Premium, both with different capabilities.
+Ginger is a simple-to-use grammar checker and spellchecker.
+This Grammarly alternative comes in two plans, Free and Premium, both with different capabilities.

 - For editing online content, you can add the Ginger plugin to Chrome, Safari, or Firefox browsers.

 - You can maintain a personal dictionary/thesaurus with industry-specific terminology that you don’t want the tool to flag.

 - If you don’t want to load your system with Ginger plugins, simply visit their website and paste the text you want to edit.
 Note that there’s a limit to the number of characters you can paste.